 Fibromyalgia is not a form of arthritis (a disease of the joints) but rather a muscle disorder.
 Fibromyalgia and arthritis can cause significant pain and fatigue and interfere with a person’s ability to carry on daily activities.
 However, the symptoms of fibromyalgia do not typically worsen over time, unlike the symptoms of arthritis.
 It is common for fibromyalgia to be associated with another joint disease, such as systemic lupus or rheumatoid arthritis.

 Fibromyalgia is a disorder that causes much fatigue and muscle pain.
 As the name fibromyalgia implies, it means pains originating from the body’s fibrous tissues, including the tendons, ligaments, and muscles.
 Fibromyalgia is sometimes assumed to be the same as chronic fatigue syndrome (CFS) because of some symptoms they share.
 Still, the characteristic difference is that fibromyalgia has specific tender points on the body.

 These tender points include the neck, shoulder, arms, back, hips, and legs, which hurt when applying pressure.
 The severity of the pain experienced varies from person to person, and the patients are easily exhausted without any apparent cause or strenuous activity.
 Fibromyalgia is more prominent in men than women and cuts across all ages.

 Symptoms of fibromyalgia often begin after physical or emotional trauma, such as an illness, surgery, infection, a stressful life event, or injury.
 Some experts believe these events may trigger the onset of the disorder, but it’s unclear exactly how this connection could be explained.

-Fibromyalgia is known for causing widespread pain and tenderness throughout the body, as well as fatigue.
-Listed below are symptoms of fibromyalgia:
+Fibromyalgia is known for causing widespread pain and tenderness throughout the body and fatigue.
+Listed below are the symptoms of fibromyalgia: